Detroit honors COVID-19 victims with public park memorial

-DETROIT (AP) — The city turned an island park into an extraordinary memorial garden Monday as cars packed with families slowly passed hundreds of photos of Detroit residents who died from COVID-19.
+DETROIT (AP) — An island park in Detroit has become an extraordinary memorial garden, with cars packed with families slowly passing hundreds of photos of city residents who have died from COVID-19.

-Mayor Mike Duggan declared a Detroit Memorial Day to honor the 1,500-plus city victims of the pandemic.
-Hearses led solemn all-day processions around Belle Isle Park in the Detroit River after bells rang across the region at 8:45 a.m.
+Mayor Mike Duggan declared Monday Detroit Memorial Day to honor the 1,500-plus city victims of the pandemic.
+Hearses escorted by police led solemn all-day processions around Belle Isle Park in the Detroit River after bells rang across the region at 8:45 a.m.

+Radio station WRCJ, which plays classical music and jazz, added gospel to its playlist and read the names of the deceased.

 “It is our hope that seeing these beautiful faces on the island today … will wake people up to the devastating effect of the pandemic,” said Rochelle Riley, Detroit’s director of arts and culture.

-The “memorial was designed to bring some peace to families whose loved ones didn’t have the funerals they deserved,” Riley said in opening remarks.
+The “memorial was designed to bring some peace to families whose loved ones didn’t have the funerals they deserved,” Riley said.
 “But it may also force us to work harder to limit the number of COVID-19 deaths we’ll endure in the coming months.”

-More than 900 photos submitted by families were staked like billboards around Belle Isle, revealing the crushing breadth of the virus.
+More than 900 photos submitted by families were turned into large posters and staked around Belle Isle, revealing the crushing breadth of the virus.

 The pictures show people in better times: Darrin Adams at college graduation; Daniel Aldape catching a fish; Shirley Frank with an Elvis impersonator; Veronica Davis crossing the finish line at a race.